i07/DevHelp/README.md

 # DevHelp
-DevHelp is a always available cross platform toolbox for developers
+DevHelp is an always available cross platform toolbox for developers